nextcloud/documentation/admin_manual/enterprise_firewall/file_firewall.rst

 Figure 2 shows two rules.
-The first rule, **No Support outside office hours**, prevents members of the support group from logging into the ownCloud Web interface from 5pm-9am.
+The first rule, **No Support outside office hours**, prevents members of the support group from logging into the ownCloud Web interface from 5pm-9am, and also blocks client syncing.

 The second rule prevents members of the qa-team group from accessing the Web UI from IP addresses that are outside of the local network.